Skip to Content

 Going by this, your Gerberian Shepsky is slightly above average in trainability.
 According to the AKC, even though some dogs may rank higher in trainability than others, every dog is trainable

-You only need to find out what is unique about your dog and capitalize on that by finding the most helpful training techniques for your dog.
+You only need to find out what is unique about your dog and capitalize on that by finding the most helpful training techniques.

 In this light, with the knowledge of the hybrid qualities that you have to work with for your Gerberian Shepsky training, it’s easier to explore how to train a German Shepherd Husky mix puppy.